IRS Form 6251 Instructions

 Line 2l: Depreciation on assets placed in service after 1986

 - An activity for which you aren’t at risk.
-Take this adjustment into account on line 2n
+Take this adjustment into account on Line 2n

 - Income or loss from a partnership or an S corporation if the basis limitations apply.
-Take this adjustment into account on line 2n
+Take this adjustment into account on Line 2n

 - A tax shelter farm activity.
-Take this adjustment into account on line 3
+Take this adjustment into account on Line 3

-- Property placed in service after 1998 that is depreciated for the regular tax using the 200% declining balance method (generally 3-, 5-, 7-, and 10-year property under the modified accelerated cost recovery system (MACRS), except for certain qualified property eligible for the special depreciation allowance
+- Property placed in service after 1998 that is depreciated for the regular tax using the 200% declining balance method (generally 3-, 5-, 7-, and 10-year property under the modified accelerated cost recovery system (MACRS)

 - Section 1250 property placed in service after 1998 that isn’t depreciated for the regular tax using the straight line method; and

-- Tangible property placed in service after 1986 and before 1999.
-(If the transitional election was made under Section 203(a)(1)(B) of the Tax Reform Act of 1986, this rule applies to property placed in service after July 31, 1986.)
+- If the transitional election was made under Section 203(a)(1)(B) of the Tax Reform Act of 1986, this rule applies to property placed in service after July 31, 1986.

 - Residential rental property placed in service after 1998